hellospiral/weather-waves/README.md

 # Weather Waves

 Weather Waves is a web application for visualizing weather data.
-It uses the Open Weather API and D3.js to provide interactive visualizations depending on the user's search queries
+It uses the Open Weather API and D3.js to provide interactive visualizations depending on the user's search queries.

+## Try it out:

+Try out the app [on Heroku](http://weather-waves.herokuapp.com/)

 ## Technologies used: